Frontline-Archive/pathlint/README.md

 We strive for 100% coverage in all categories (Statements, Branches, Functions, Lines) to make sure the code is working as intended.
 If you have problems reaching 100%, review your code or unit test, or contact us, we might be able to help you. :-)

 ## Contributing
-This project abides to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#filedirname-lint/opensource@github.com).
+This project abides to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#path-lint/opensource@github.com).
 By participating, you will honor this code.

 1. Fork
 2. Create a branch and commit your changes
-3. Run `npm test` to check for linting errors, if there are any, fix them, then push
+3. Run `npm test` to check for linting errors if there are any, fix them, then push
 4. Open a pull request
 5. While waiting, enjoy yourself walking your pet dog, or go to the gym.